lanechr/CaPool/README.md

 # CaPool
-An app that help students get around without high costs
+Shared Travel, Simplified

-This is a cheaper alternative to Uber, allowing students to crowd source a carpooling solution to their daily commute.
+CaPool is a cheaper alternative to Uber and taxis, as with Capool users set how much they are willing to pay.
+This allows CaPool to be feasible as a regular commuting option.